jamesbrownlow/tolerance_python/README.md

 The package answers the practical question: "I have (1-α)*100% confidence that (P)*100% of my population falls within certain bounds."

 Notes:
-- The gamtolint file is slightly different than the R equivalent, this is due to R using the Newton minimization method and the Python code uses the BFGS minimization method.
+- The gamtolint and cautolint files are slightly different than the R equivalent, this is due to R using the Newton minimization method and the Python code uses the Quasi Newton BFGS minimization method.
 Both methods use nonlinear minimization.
+The Quasi Newton method does not require solving a linear system of equations, it does not require a second derivative, and it's faster relative to the Newton method.
+One downside of the Quasi Newton method as opposed to the Newton method is that the Quasi Newton method has a less precise convergence path.
 - Kfactor is +/-2 units different than R when using the 'Exact' method, this is due to the methods used to integrate (.quad, Python) and optimize (.brentq, Python).